-- As of December 31, 2019, there were 40 credit unions in Saskatchewan serving 208 communities through 235 service outlets. - Out of 1.179 million people in Saskatchewan (Statistics Canada estimate at Q4 2019), more than 482,000 are members of a credit union, and an additional 80,000 non-members do business with a credit union, which combined is close to 48%. - In 2019, Saskatchewan credit unions had assets of \$24.7 billion with revenue of more than \$1.1 billion. - Credit unions contribute \$600 million in economic impact to Saskatchewan annually and in 2019, employed more than 3,300 people providing salaries and benefits close to \$313 million. - In 2019, provincial credit union lending amounts were more than \$19.6 billion.
-Saskatchewan credit unions maintain approximately 50% of the SME market and are a critical source of loans and mortgages for small and medium sized business. - In 2019, Saskatchewan credit unions returned over \$9.8 million to their members in the form of patronage equity contribution and dividends. - On average, credit unions in Saskatchewan donate more than 4% of pre-tax income in charitable contributions to local community organizations, well above the recognized banking industry standard of 1%. - In the annual 2019 Ipsos® Financial Service Excellence Awards, credit unions were ranked 1st among all financial institutions in providing Customer Service Excellence for the 15th year in a row.
+- As of January 1, 2021, there were 36 credit unions in Saskatchewan serving 208 communities through 234 service outlets. - Out of 1.178 million people in Saskatchewan (Statistics Canada estimate at Q4 2020), more than 486,000 are members of a credit union, and an additional 72,000 non-members do business with a credit union, which combined is more than 47%. - In 2020, Saskatchewan credit unions had assets of \$26.5 billion with revenue of more than \$1.04 billion. - Credit unions contribute approximately \$600 million in economic impact to Saskatchewan annually and, in 2020, employed close to 3,300 people, providing salaries and benefits close to \$308 million. - In 2020, provincial credit union lending amounts were more than \$19.3 billion.
+Saskatchewan credit unions maintain approximately 42% of the SME market and are a critical source of loans and mortgages for small and medium sized business. - In 2020, Saskatchewan credit unions returned over \$6.07 million to their members in the form of patronage equity contribution and dividends. - On average, credit unions in Saskatchewan donate more than 4% of pre-tax income in charitable contributions to local community organizations, well above the recognized banking industry standard of 1% or less. - In the annual 2020 Ipsos® Financial Service Excellence Awards, credit unions were ranked 1st among all financial institutions in providing Customer Service Excellence for the 16th year in a row.